310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_3.md

 Grow big though, huh… I wonder how you’d look if you were bigger…?
 Maybe you’d go from being a cute idol to a cool idol.

-Hrmmm, I can’t imagine it…
+Hmmm, I can’t imagine it…
 {% endbubble %}

 {% bubble Hajime %}